RoanBrand/SpectroDashboard/README.md

 ## Build
 - Clone or download this repository.
-- Run `go build` inside.
+- Run `go build cmd\SpectroDashboardMDB\SpectroDashboardMDB.go` inside.
+- Run `go build cmd\SpectroDashboardMDB\SpectroDashboardXML.go`
-- Copy the following to a folder where the service will live:
+- Copy the following to a folder where the services will live:
   - `SpectroDashboard` executable`
   - `static` folder
   - `config.json`